a review of Dragon Age 2

 text by Toph Stuart

 Dragon Age was Bioware’s “computer game.”
 Mass Effect was built from the ground up to be a console blockbuster, integrated from word one with The Most Popular Action Mechanic (which happened, at the time, to be third-person cover shooting), The Most Popular Action Aesthetic (space marines (in the most literal sense: you are an infantry detachment of a navy in space)), simple d-pad AI commands, and a dialogue wheel designed to be negotiated with an analog stick.
 Dragon Age was Bioware patting the heads of pants-wetting nerds everywhere.
 Whoa, hold on there!
 We can still do layered menus and complex AI behavior and high customizability and high fantasy.
-See, look – this is like, some Ultima shit we’re doing here.
+See, look – this is like, some Ultima stuff we’re doing here.
 Relax you guys, we are still legit.

 Dragon Age is worse than Mass Effect on a number of levels.
 The writing is worse, nobody’s fault but the writers’ I guess, the universe is less compelling (Tolkien with precisely one new idea that forms the basis of every single conflict in the gameworld), and it’s a damn sight uglier, which is too bad when you spend half the game staring at faces as they woodenly spout line after line of lavishly fully-voiced dialogue.
 (One of the weirdest nods to PC-nerd-demanded “customizability” is that the player character is the only person whose dialogue isn’t voiced, I assume so you can pick a voiceset for your character’s little click-triggered ejaculations for move orders or attack orders or interact orders.
 And everyone finds a way not to say your name so you can type one in yourself.
 What a waste.)
 Mass Effect’s faces weren’t great, it’s no Half-Life 2 or anything (what is?), but I could at least stand to play the game with subtitles off and just watch it.
 Not so in Bioware’s flagship fantasy series.
 It’s also got a frankly bizarre attachment to blood-soaked ESPN2 XXXtreme presentation, I don’t know who they were trying to market that towards, skateboarders from 1997 I guess.